-Al and Amy had lived with their 1950’s era kitchen for nearly 20 years when they decided it was time to remodel.
-The original kitchen was small, poorly laid out and cut off from the rest of the house.
-They love to entertain and wanted to open up the floor plan so they could comfortably mingle with guests while preparing food and drink.
+After 20 years they decided to remodel.
+Al and Amy had lived with their 1950’s era kitchen for long enough, they love to entertain and wanted a home where they could comfortably mingle with guests while preparing food and drink.

 Al and Amy wanted their remodeled kitchen to have a large island with cook top and integrated table with seating for 4.
 The sink would stay in the existing location next to the window.
 They wanted wall ovens, a walk in pantry with lots of shelves, a desk for their home based business and a strategically placed TV to watch the news.

 Oh, and Amy really hated the way entering through the side door brought you into the laundry room.
 The washer and dryer had to move!